-Anti-Bribery & Corruption management direction and vision
+Anti-bribery and corruption management direction and vision

-The executive management of Computershare Group and its Legal Entities must visibly lead and sponsor actions and communications aimed at emphasising the importance of ABC and compliance with ABC laws and regulations, to establish and maintain a culture where bribery and corruption are unacceptable and where employees feel able to raise concerns.
+The executive management of Computershare Group and its Legal Entities must visibly lead, and sponsor actions and communications aimed at emphasising the importance of ABC and compliance with ABC laws and regulations, aiming to establish and maintain a culture where bribery and corruption is unacceptable and where employees feel able to raise concerns.

-This will ensure the focus and appropriate level of importance are placed on ABC to Computershare Group employees.
+This will ensure the focus and appropriate level of importance is placed on ABC to Computershare Group employees.

 If you are asked to make a payment on Computershare's behalf, you should be mindful of what the payment is for and whether the amount is proportionate to the goods or services being provided.
 Computershare can be held legally responsible for a corrupt payment even when it is made unknowingly through a third party.
-In particular, you should be wary of any unusual requests.
-For example, where a party requests:
+In particular, you should be wary of any unusual requests, for example, where a party requests:

-- > payment before they will sign a contract; - > that a payment be made to a country different to where they reside; or - > an unexpected fee to 'facilitate' a service.
+- > payment before they will sign a contract; - that a payment be made to a country which is different to where they reside; - payment to be made to another party, other than contracting party; or - > an unexpected fee to 'facilitate' a service.